ITPNYU/clock-club/readme.md

-*The first rule of Clock Club is that no one checks the time at Clock Club.*
+# *The first rule of Clock Club is that no one checks the time at Clock Club.*

-This repository contains information on making clocks and timepieces and software or hardware projects related to timekeeping.

-## What You Should Know In Advance
+## About This Repository

-This repo is written for students and scholars of interactive design.
-It assumes you know a little about computer programming.
+This repo is written with students and scholars of interactive design in mind.
+We assume you're interested in time and timekeeping, probably have a background in interactive design, but aren't necessarily an engineer or professional programmer.
+You know a little about computer programming.
 Examples are written in a few programming frameworks that are common in interaction design programs like NYU's [ITP](https://itp.nyu.edu), where this repo was developed.
-For further reading on some of the basics we assume, you might want to check out the [ITP Physical Computing Site](https://itp.nyu.edu/physcomp/), the [ITP Fabrication Site](https://itp.nyu.edu/fab/), or the [ITP Intro to Computational Media site](https://github.com/ITPNYU/ICM-2017).
+For further reading on some of the basics we assume, you might want to check out the [ITP Physical Computing Site](https://itp.nyu.edu/physcomp/), the [ITP Fabrication Site](https://itp.nyu.edu/fab/), or the [ITP Intro to Computational Media site](https://github.com/ITPNYU/ICM-2018).

 ## Tools and Platforms Used in This Repository